 A rural or remote placement usually includes the additional dimension of social interface.
-It is quite common for Clinical Educators and their students to meet at functions outside of the workplace.
+It is quite common for student supervisors and their students to meet at functions outside of the workplace.
 It is important to be clear about your boundaries and maintain them.

 In this video, Sarah Jackson, Physiotherapist, Clinical Educator and North West Community Rehab Project Manager at the Mount Isa Centre for Rural and Remote Health (MICRRH) has some suggestions on how to maintain a work-life balance when hosting students on placement in a rural and remote setting.